-- 1. Overtime will be paid for those hours worked in excess of forty (40) hours in a workweek.
-Time worked shall include annual leave, Holiday, Personal Leave Day/Personal Holiday, civil leave, and sick leave.
+- Overtime will be paid for those hours worked in excess of forty (40) hours in a workweek.
+Time worked shall include Annual Leave, Holiday, Personal Leave Day/Personal Holiday, Civil Leave, and Sick Leave.
 All other paid leave will not count towards this calculation. - 2.
-Working On A Scheduled Day Off: A full-time overtime eligible employee who is assigned by their supervisor to work on a scheduled day off receives time and one-half (1.5) overtime compensation for hours worked. - 3.
-Overtime work shall be paid at the applicable hourly rate times one and one-half (1.5). - 4.
+Working On A Scheduled Day Off: A full-time overtime eligible employee who is assigned by their supervisor to work on a scheduled day off receives time and one-half overtime compensation for hours worked. - 3.
+Overtime work shall be paid at the applicable hourly rate times 1.5. - 4.
 Employees traveling on University business will be compensated in accordance with the provisions of the Fair Labor Standards Act. - 5.
 There shall be no pyramiding of overtime or premium pay. - 6.
-When an employee is compensated for working overtime during hours for which premium pay is authorized in accordance with this Agreement, the overtime rate will be calculated using the "regular rate."
+When an employee is compensated for working overtime during hours for which premium pay is authorized in accordance with this Agreement, the overtime rate will be calculated using the "regular rate." - 7.
+Employees will be paid overtime in accordance with WAC 296-128-035.

-7. Employees will be paid overtime in accordance with WAC 296-128-035.
-See Appendix D.
+See Appendix F.